How California’s Wine Industry Survived Drought and Wildfire (and Keeps Pouring On)

 Even if you’re not a wine drinker, California’s wine industry impacts more than you think.

 If California’s wine industry can’t adapt to climate change, it’s not just wine we lose.
-It’s jobs, culture, landscapes, ecosystems.
+It’s jobs, culture, landscapes, ecosystems, you name it.

-I have no doubt California’s winemakers will keep figuring it out.
-They always have.
+I have no doubt California’s winemakers will keep figuring it out, they always have.
+Does that mean it’ll be easy?
+Not even a little bit.

 They’ll plant new grapes, find new ways to conserve water, build smarter fire protections.
 And maybe in 20 years, we’ll all be sipping California Tempranillo or Vermentino and absolutely loving it!